John Small (cricketer)

 John Small (19 April 1737 – 31 December 1826) was an English professional cricketer who played during the 18th century and had one of the longest careers on record.
 Born at Empshott, Hampshire, he is generally regarded as the greatest batsman of the 18th century and acknowledged as having been the first to master the use of the modern straight bat which was introduced in the 1760s.
 He probably scored the earliest known century in important cricket.
-The strength of the Hambledon/Hampshire team during Small's prime years can be seen in the team being rated the (unofficial) Champion County in 10 seasons: 1766–1771, 1776–1777, 1779 and 1783.
-He died at Petersfield, where he was in residence for most of his life and where he established businesses.
+He died at Petersfield, where he was in residence for most of his life, and where he established businesses.

 Small was a very influential player who was involved in the creation of two significant permanent additions to the Laws of Cricket: the maximum width of the bat and the introduction of the middle stump (out of the three stumps) of the wicket either end of the cricket pitch.
 Acclaimed as the greatest player associated with the famous Hambledon Club, Small is the first person known to have been described in literature in terms that attest him to have been a "superstar".
 In 1997, he was named by The Times as one of its 100 Greatest Cricketers of All Time.

 Cricket career

 Small was a playing member of Hambledon during its years of greatness.
 He was definitely playing for Hambledon by 1764 and his name is found in the club's scorecards until 1798 when he was over 60.
-Knowledge of the early years of his career are sketchy due to the lack of detailed records before scorecards became common from 1772, but it is believed he began playing in top-class cricket during the 1750s and may well have taken part in the earliest known Hambledon matches, a tri-series against Dartford in 1756.
+Knowledge of the early years of his career are sketchy due to the lack of detailed records before scorecards became common from 1772, but it is believed he began playing in the 1750s, and may well have taken part in the earliest known Hambledon matches, a tri-series against Dartford in 1756.